bhhbazinga/LockFreeQueue/README.md

   * Thread-safe and Lock-free.
   * Hazard pointer.
   * Inter thread helping.
+  * Support Multi-producer & Multi-consumer
-  * You can customize the maximum number of threads you need to support.
+  * You can customize the maximum number of threads you want.
-  * Dynamically add and delete nodes(performance bottlneck).
+  * Dynamically allocate nodes(performance bottlneck).
 Or you can simply implement a thread-safe memory pool, e.g. by thread_local   storage identifier.
 ## Benchmark

   Magnitude     | Enqueue     | Dequeue     | Enqueue & Dequeue|